Nexfinity/CakeyBot-Wiki/changelists/changelist-2023.md

 # September 19th - Report Improvements
 ## Changed
 * You can now use a custom reason when clicking "Warn User" on a user or message report.
+* Removed the 31 day max limit from TempBans and TempMutes.

 ## Added
 * Added the ability to blacklist certain file extensions on your server.
+* Added the ability to assign temporary roles to users with `/role temporary`

 # September 13th - Warning Bug Fixes
 ## Fixed